blakfeld/promptr/README.md

 ### YAML Frontmatter Support

-**New feature!** Markdown and text files now support YAML frontmatter for requirements specification.
+Markdown and text files now support YAML frontmatter for requirements specification.
 This allows you to add the same powerful validation and tool permissions to simple `.md` and `.txt` files:

 ```markdown
 ---